sarmyca/leetcode/README.md

-# Leetcode Solutions
+# LeetCode Solutions

-Welcome to my **Leetcode repository!** 🎯
+Welcome to my **LeetCode repository!** 🎯

-Here, I'll be posting my solutions to various Leetcode problems as I work through them.
+Here, I'll be posting my solutions to various LeetCode problems as I work through them.
 Each solution will be well-commented and organized based on difficulty levels.

 ## 📂 Structure

 The repository is organized as follows:

-- **/easy** – Solutions to Leetcode's Easy problems
+- **/easy** – Solutions to LeetCode's Easy problems
-- **/medium** – Solutions to Leetcode's Medium problems
+- **/medium** – Solutions to LeetCode's Medium problems
-- **/hard** – Solutions to Leetcode's Hard problems
+- **/hard** – Solutions to LeetCode's Hard problems

 Each folder will contain:
 - The problem name and number (if not copyrighted)